 With this diverse range of courses on offer, the Faculty is dedicated in their pursuit of excellence by providing opportunities for students to expand their knowledge and develop strong ethics, humanity and compassion in all fields of study.
 All subjects provide opportunities for students to embrace a mix of academic and practical learning environments.
-Excursions and leading speakers from business, health organisations, and universities are an integral part of the course for all subjects in the faculty.
+Excursions and leading speakers from business, health organisations and universities are an integral part of the course for all subjects in the faculty.
 Within the classroom through the use of a wide range of ICT resources, students are encouraged and extended to aim high and to reach their potential.
 Through experiences outside the classroom, students put theory into practice, thus broadening their skills and developing themselves as an academic, all-rounded person.
-In pursing excellence, students have the opportunity to further their links to the ANU, UC and CIT through our involvement in various competitions and workshops, including the UC Capital Regional Mock Trial Competition or undertaking vocational study of two units of competency at CIT.
+In pursuing excellence, students have the opportunity to further their links to the ANU, UC and CIT through our involvement in various competitions and workshops, including the ACT Mock Trial Competition or undertaking vocational study of competency at CIT.

 Students are encouraged to embrace opportunities by undertaking and involving themselves in the many extra-curricular activities on offer by the Faculty.
 Through their involvement in the Rotary Model United Nations [MUNA], the ACT Constitutional Convention and the ACT Parliamentary Debating Competition, students have the opportunity to interact with leaders, learn new skills and deepen their knowledge and understanding of the world around them.
-Within classes, entering the CPA Plan Your Own Enterprise" competition, students have the opportunity to immerse themselves into the practicalities of real life experiences.
-Psychology and Sociology form the behavioural sciences group and have established a Psychology Skills Camp and observational excursions to Taronga Zoo, the Sydney Holocaust Museum, the Street Retreat Dual Diagnosis investigation of various treatment facilities in Sydney and to local health and correction facilities.
+Within classes, entering the "Plan Your Own Enterprise" competition, students have the opportunity to immerse themselves into the practicalities of real-life experiences.
+Psychology and Sociology from the behavioural sciences group and have established a Psychology Skills Camp and observational excursions to Taronga Zoo, the Sydney Holocaust Museum, the Street Retreat Dual Diagnosis investigation of various treatment facilities in Sydney and to local health and correction facilities.
 Students develop empathy, compassion and global awareness through these interactive excursions and practical assessments.
 Practical learning experiences include undertaking research experiments into various Psychological issues involving areas such as learning and memory.

-Follow the link to access the Canberra College Library Web Page www.canberracollegelibrary.com
+Follow the link to access the Canberra College Library Web Page http://bit.ly/CanberraCollegeLibrary